hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 that the Warband is held together with iron-hard discipline.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 3 3 1 4 1 7
-Weapons/Armor: A Pit Fighter Veteran may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
+Weapons/Armour: A Pit Fighter Veteran may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
 Skills: The Veterans may choose from Combat & Strength when he gains a new skill.
 In addition, the Veterans may